StringEpsilon/fbJson/README.md

 `jsonDocument.WriteFile(string [, boolean = true]) as boolean`
 Writes the content of the item to a give path.
 Returns true if successful.
 Second parameter turns overwriting files on or off (default is on).

-## TODO

-1) Add more functionality for the lazy.

-2) Fix style and naming.

-3) Add some tests.